Fig 1 (Above): Thumos Prismatic Syntax flow chart

 In the future everyone will have the ability to configure media in ways that can be curated and directed to their specifications.
 AI-driven media will allow self-generated narrative streams that could endlessly generate new vital stories that allow us to see and experience the abstract realities around us through different lenses.
 This potentiality functions as an antidote to the self-segmenting media trajectory we live with today that mines the population on ideological registers and propagates, amplifies, and instrumentalizes these stories to reinforce them.

 Narratives are maps with an underlying premise.
-We can think of this underlying premise as the skeleton; which in grammatical terms is the story's syntax, or the underlying drive for the story to occur in the first place.
+We can think of this underlying premise as the skeleton; which in grammatical terms is the story's syntax, or the underlying organization that allows for the story to be put into terms that are shared across time.
 The skin that is laid over that skeleton can be many things: people, objects, places, perspectives, and entire representational worlds.
 The skin of the narrative is shared across time and places; it binds humans together in a shared need to narrativize and bridge it into becoming a part of personal or collective history.
 Within the syntax of a story is where we find our human centered desires, biases, ideologies, identities, and world views.
 It is through this lens that stories are both mirrors that reflect back circumstances we feel are familiar, but are also out there in the world; stories that are foreign that we may never experience.
 We experience these stories as proxies, placeholders, or a working knowledge for what is yet to be.

-Prismatic Syntax is an ability to both choose the narrative (syntax) in which a story happens but also overlay a narrative skin through the user's choices.
-Those choices then give the story its representational structure, aesthetic language, and new overlain plot lines that function as allegory.
+Prismatic Syntax is an observatory directed inward instead of outward: it functions as a mirror not for reflecting back our direct representations, but for providing illuminations that we cannot see about ourselves and our circumstances.
+It is an ability to drive stories through different syntactic containers that also allegorizes and overlays a narrative representation through the user's choices.
+Those choices then give the story its representational structure, aesthetic language, and new overlain plot lines.
 Throughout recorded history certain syntaxes become recurring motifs and give birth to narratives that share striking similarities with other stories.
 This is what we refer to as genre in storytelling.
-Prismatic syntax is a choosing of narrative syntax and its corresponding genre specific container for that story to take place in.
+Prismatic syntax is an elasticity in adapting not just a genre but a sub-genre for that story to take place in.

 The test bed phase of Thumos would generate five working syntaxes that would be given form through video synthesis.
 These five syntaxes would be added to over time.
 They are geared mainly towards a user interface that is of a personal or self-reflexive nature that is outlined in the chart below.